Employees Say Hearst Is Running a Classic Union-Busting Campaign

 Rebecca Givan, a professor of labor studies and employment relations at Rutgers University, told New York that it’s not unusual for unions and employers to argue over the definition of a bargaining unit.
 “Management will try to define pro-union employees out of the bargaining unit, and often anti-union employees into the bargaining unit to tip the vote,” she said.
 “But any worker who seeks to be represented and is subsequently defined out of the unit hasn’t done anything wrong.”

 Hearst representatives also encouraged staff at the supervisors’ meeting to revoke their union cards if they’d signed any.
 “This is not a witch hunt,” Lewis said.
-“In the long run what it means is that if it comes to a vote, you cannot vote, right?
+“In the long run, what it means is that if it comes to a vote, you cannot vote, right?
 Because you’re not in that class.”

 “In the near run, the reason it advantages those who don’t want a union is because they’re looking for a certain number of cards within and they’re not really measuring whether you’re a supervisor or not at that point because they’re looking for scale,” she added.
 “The benefit of revoking, if you don’t want a union to come to Hearst, is that it will lessen the numbers.”

-Staff members who support the union say they’re dismayed though not necessarily surprised by the strength of Hearst’s reaction.
+Staff members who support the union say they’re dismayed, though not necessarily surprised, by the strength of Hearst’s reaction.
 “I don’t think anyone thought that it would be simple,” said Sarah Rense, an editor at Esquire.
-“But it is disappointing to have this really strong majority of people advocating together to be a part of the decision making process, and to be able to come and work together on a contract, and not be recognized for that.”
+“But it is disappointing to have this really strong majority of people advocating together to be a part of the decision-making process, and to be able to come and work together on a contract, and not be recognized for that.”

 A source at Cosmopolitan, who spoke to New York anonymously for fear of reprisal, said that Young and Lewis had the magazine’s staff meet with them on Hearst’s corporate floor, which most workers had never even visited, and which is an intimidating environment for them.
 The meeting itself became heated, the source added.
 Though he and Lewis reportedly told staff that they didn’t intend to bash the union, Young repeatedly interrupted staff who tried to speak at the meeting, and so did Lewis.
 “A lot of the women who spoke up were crying,” the source said, and added, “It very much felt like a war.
 Even though the union is positive, and we weren’t coming to fight at all.
 We were just trying to have a good conversation.”